clelandlab/quick/docs/API References/helper.md

 s = quick.Saver(title, path, indep_params=[], dep_params=[], params={})
 ```

 The *class* to construct a data saver.
-The data will be saved in *LabRAD* fashion, where meta information will be saved in an ini file and data points will be saved in a csv file.
+The meta information will be saved in a yml file and data points will be saved in a csv file.
+(An ini file will also be generated for capability of *LabRAD*)

 **Parameters**:

 - `title` (str) filename (also the title) of the data.
 - `path` (str) path to the directory to save the data.
 - `indep_params=[]` (list) a list of 2-tuples, specifying meta information for independent variables, in the format of `("Name", "Unit")`
-- `dep_params=[]` (list) a list of 2- or 3-tuples, specifying meta information for dependent variables, in the format of `("Name", "Unit", "Catalog")`, where `"Catalog"` can be omitted.
+- `dep_params=[]` (list) a list of 2- or 3-tuples, specifying meta information for dependent variables, in the format of `("Name", "Unit")`
 - `params={}` (dict) a dictionary of other parameters, will be saved as meta information.

 > Most variables and methods are for internal use and therefore not documented here.
 To save data, use the `write_data` method below.